 The second is the Mac-based Pixelmator which is an “rough” equivalent to Photoshop (but easier to use.)

 And that’s it.
-I try to keep things simple.
+I try to keep things simple when it comes to tech tools.
 The discontinuing of Dragon or Mac set me back a bit but the workaround still allows me to be productive.
 And yes, this note was initially dictated and then edited and transcribed.